crypto49er/RSI_Bull_Bear-With_Detailed_Notifications/README.md

 1. Download or Git Clone this repo.
 2. Move "RSI_BULL_BEAR.js" to Gekko/Strategies folder.
 3. Move "pushbullet.js" to Gekko/Plugins folder.
 This will break push bullet for other strategies, so make a backup of the original if you want.
 4. Move "config.js" to Gekko folder.
 Open the file, add your pushbullet key and email address you signed up for Pushbullet with.
 Save and close.
+Note: The strategy now writes to the "config.js" file so if you want to use your own config file, you will need to copy the "TEMPORARY STORAGE" section.

 # Usage